 According to Pew, 1 in 4 registered voters made a campaign contribution in 2020.
-And thanks to the FEC, it’s pretty easy to look up itemized contributions to federal campaigns you might identify with.
-Most states have good systems for looking this info up as well.
+And thanks to state contribution systems, it’s pretty easy to look up itemized contributions to state and local campaigns you might identify with.

 While it’s usually illegal to use past contributions records to solicit new contributions, this is still a good way to understand the profile of the voters you might want to focus your outreach on.
 Even just reviewing the distribution of past contributions by ZIP code might lead to some surprising insights!

 Note: Contributors are not a representative sample of voters!
 They're usually higher income and more deeply engaged in politics, for example.
 But you can still learn a lot by analyzing this data.

 While field IDs collected through voter contact often reflect more support than you might actually have, they're still a great way to understand what traits are differentiating your supporters, your opponent's supporters, and people who don't yet know whom to support.